kalpanasingh/rat-tools/FitCoordination/BerkeleyAlphaBeta/README.md

 - [-s]: Step time (in ns) in the time residual PDF (default = 1)
 - [-r]: Max retrigger wait time (in ns) from start of previous event (default = 600)

-This method first runs the ProduceData.py script, which generates 2 rootfiles of 100000 events: electrons at 5MeV and alphas at 50MeV, at the center of the detector.
+This method does a full production/analysis which generates 2 ROOT files, electrons at 5MeV and alphas at 50MeV, of 100000 events at the center of the detector.
-Once this is done, the AnalyseData.py script automatically begins.
 The coordination results are written to CLASSIFIER_BERKELEY_AB.ratdb as a full ratdb table.
 The contents of this file should replace the table with the same index in the similarly named file located in rat/data, or be added to that file if no table with the given index exists.